The day job

 The correspondence of David Bailie Warden, marked up in TEI-XML.
 This is a pilot for a project aiming to explore the role played by transatlantic social networks in scientific progress and political revolution in the early 19th century.

-A searchable website that brings together existing and new genealogical, biometric and criminal justice datasets held by different organisations in the UK and Australia to explore the impact of different types of penal punishments on the lives of c.90,000 people sentenced at The Old Bailey 1780-1925.
+A searchable website that brings together fifty existing and new genealogical, biometric and criminal justice datasets held by different organisations in the UK and Australia to explore the impact of different types of penal punishments on the lives of c.100,000 people sentenced at The Old Bailey 1780-1925.

 Connected Histories brings together a range of digital resources related to 16th-19th-century Britain with a single federated search that allows sophisticated searching of names, places and dates.